antonlindstrom/arduino_experiments/README.md

 "Arduino is an open-source electronics prototyping platform based on flexible, easy-to-use hardware and software.
-It's intended for artists, designers, hobbyists, and anyone interested in creating interactive objects or environments."
+It's intended for artists, designers, hobbyists, and anyone interested in creating interactive objects or environments." - [Arduino.cc](http://arduino.cc)

-[Arduino.cc](http://arduino.cc)
+### Components

+The components I use in these tests are:
+* Arduino UNO v3
+* Servo: HiTec HS-422
+* Accelerometer: DE-11 buffered +/-2g
+* Proximity Sensor: IRPD Ver

 ## License
 Copyright (C) 2011 Anton Lindstrom